Widespread outage shuts down 988 mental health hotline

 “We’ve taken immediate action to ensure alternative 988 channels are available to the public,” Lovenheim tweeted.
 The outage had been ongoing for several hours Thursday, she said.

-Veterans who are looking to reach the helpline can call the Veterans Crisis Line directly at 877-267-6030.
+Veterans looking to reach the helpline can call the Veterans Crisis Line directly at 877-267-6030.
 The outage is also affecting the Substance Abuse and Mental Health Services Administration’s Disaster Distress Helpline.

 The 988 helpline, launched in July, is a national helpline staffed with mental health counselors around the country that’s designed to be as easy to remember as the emergency line, 911.